kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • An official of the government.
 This could be law enforcement.

 Note: Marriage records are not proof that someone is still married.
 To know if someone is still married, someone can look at divorce records in the state.
-Divorce records are kept and maintained the same way as marriage records.
+Divorce records are kept and maintained in the same way as marriage records.

 How to Get a Marriage License in Kentucky

 • Fill out the marriage license application form at the county clerk's office.
-The form can also be completed online but should still be brought to the clerk’s office.
+The form can also be completed online, but should still be brought to the clerk's office.
 The following information should be included in an application form:

 1. Each applicant's name and address.